 Looking at the northern artists with a focus on Van Eyck.
 For a Booking form click on the title or see Dave the sound Guy at any General Meeting.
 For a map click on Hailsham Civic Community Hall.

 Medieval Life Through Chaucer’s Canterbury Tales with Geoff Doel at Crowborough.

 How the pilgrims tales reveal the rich diversity of medieval life.
 For a Booking form click on the title or see Dave the sound Guy at any General Meeting.
 For a map click on All Saints Crowborough.

 |Sat May 11th|

 A look at some of the highlights of mathematical discovery.
 Booking TBA.
 For a map click on Clapham and Patching Village Hall.

-Tickets will be on sale at the General Meeting or may be reserved by clicking on Social Events
+Tickets cost £25 and include a 3 course lunch and a small glass of house wine.
+They will be on sale at the next General Meeting or may be reserved by clicking on Social Events.

 Thu Sep 3rd

 Plans are now coming together for the 5 day holiday to Oberammergau on the 3rd of September 2020, so please follow this link to the Tailored Travel Website to see the full details.
 It is only referred to as Midhurst U3A for want of a better name - anyone is welcome to come.